|

-Replace values in Kettle makes the transformations much simpler than before.
-We can then initialize the variables before branches and run database join without thinking about keeping the attributes in the right order.
+Such functionality could make transformations simpler than today.
+We could then initialize the variables before branches and run database join without thinking about keeping the attributes in the same order.

-With the changes below, we can do more ordinary programming by initializing all needed variables before operations.
-We do not have to worry about automatically created dublicates and different number of variables after branches join again.
+With the changes outlined below, we can initializing all needed variables before use in a transformation.
+We then do not have to worry about automatically created dublicates and different number and order of variables when branches join again.

 What the changes in practice does, is to search for previous variables (attributes/ fields) with the same name instead of adding them.
 The changes are quite simple.